PET INSURANCE

 Like most providers, MetLife Pet has varied waiting periods for different types of coverage and policies.

-Accidents and preventative care
+Accidents and preventive care

 Illnesses